 An SAE Commit message shall be encoded as an Authentication frame with an Authentication Algorithm Number field set to 3, a Transaction Sequence Number of 1 and a Status Code of SUCCESS Status codes not equal to SUCCESS indicate a rejection of a peer’s SAE Commit message and are described in 12.4.7.6 (Status codes).

 An SAE Commit message shall consist of a Finite Cyclic Group field (9.4.1.44 (Finite Cyclic Group field)) indicating a group, a Scalar field (9.4.1.41 (Scalar field)) containing the scalar, and an FFE field containing the element (9.4.1.42 (Finite field element (FFE) field)).
 If the SAE Commit message is in response to an Anti-Clogging Token request (see 12.4.7.6 (Status codes)), the Anti-Clogging Token is present (see 9.4.1.40 (Anti-Clogging Token field)).
+If a password identifier is used in generation of the password element (PWE) the Password identifier element shall be present and the identifier shall be encoded as a UTF-8 string in the Identifier portion of the element (see 9.4.2.a (Password identifier element)).

 Instruct the editor to modify section 12.4.7.6 as indicated: